williln/ao3-tracker/README.md

 The summaries here are for basic "what/when" guideance.
 Please read `Justfile` or the  documentation for a specific package if more detail is needed.

+## just checkout-main
+Runs `git checkout main`.

+## just coverage
+Runs `pytest` generating an HTML coverage report and opens it in your local browser.

+## just django-shell
+Same as above but with `python manage.py shell` added, so you can start trying Django things more easily.

+## just lint
+Runs `black .` to format the codebase.

+## just {makemigrations or migrate}
+Runs the corresponding [Django command](https://docs.djangoproject.com/en/3.0/topics/migrations/) in the `web` container.

+Migrations are "_Django’s way of propagating changes you make to your models_", so these commands should be run then.

 ## just pip-compile
 Creates a `web` container, running `pip-compile` inside it.
 This creates a fresh `requirements.txt` based on `requirements.in`.
 This should be run after changes are made to the `requirements.in`(so, each time a package the project depends on is added, removed, or changed).
 Please see the `pip-tools` documentation for more detail on `pip-compile` and related tools.

+## just pull-main
+Runs `git pull origin main`.

 ## just rebuild
 Removes the `web` container, then rebuilds `web`.